allisonlu/queerland-netlifycms/src/pages/events/painting-in-the-park-with-jewel-sales.md

 featuredimage: /img/screen-shot-2021-08-12-at-3.05.16-pm.png
 link: NA
 ---
 Join QueerLand for an evening painting still life in Griffith Park led by Queer Filipinx painter & florist, Jewel Sales.
-Check out Jewels' work on Instagram, @jewelsalesart, and on Jewels' [website](<>) (check out their work below)!
+Check out Jewels' work on Instagram, @jewelsalesart, and on Jewels' [website](<>)!

-We're so excited to announce we can sponsor materials for this event!
+We're so excited to announce we can provide materials for this event!
 RSVP now, because the first 10 event attendees will receive free materials donated by our AMAZING  workshop leader, Jewel!
 Jewel has provided:

 \-Canvases (10)